 There is a special section for characters and settings.
 It is perfect for writers to browse through fictional worlds and paranormal characters.

 As a bonus, you might also find an artist who can help you design your book cover.

-This a great site and resource for fantasy and paranormal authors.
+World Anvil is a great site and free resource for fantasy and paranormal authors.